A guide to accessible events

-An event refers to any function or activity, and may include campus tours, workshops, concerts and media events.
+An event refers to any function or activity, and may include student clubs and societies events, campus tours, workshops, concerts and media events.
 Attendees may include staff, students, prospective students and visitors.

 An accessible event allows people with disabilities to participate.
 With just under one in five people reported to be living with disability, being proactive about accessibility simply makes sense.

 The University's Equal Opportunity and Valuing Diversity Policy states 'The University will provide reasonable adjustments to the learning and working environment as required, and will strive to apply the principles of inclusion in all of its activities, to ensure all people have equal opportunity to access and participate in University activities...The lack of provision of reasonable adjustments may constitute discrimination.'

 In addition, the Disability Discrimination Act 1992 and Disability Standards for Education 2005, make it unlawful to discriminate against people with a disability.
 The University's Disability Action Plan helps to address some of the systemic access and participation issues.

 As an event organiser, you are responsible for taking all reasonable steps to ensure your event is inclusive to people with disabilities.
 The check-list below has been developed as a starting point for event planning at Federation University.